abdkhanstd/FedDistill-Eye/README.md

-# Paper
-**"Beyond parameter sharing: a feature distillation framework for privacy-preserving ophthalmic disease classification"**
+## Code for our paper: "Beyond parameter sharing: a feature distillation framework for privacy-preserving ophthalmic disease classification"

 ## FedDistill-Eye: Privacy-Preserving Ophthalmic Disease Classification

 This repository contains the implementation of **FedDistill-Eye**, a federated learning framework with knowledge distillation for privacy-preserving ophthalmic disease classification across multiple hospitals.